-5.5.2.5.2 Bus Access of the Status Register
+6.5.2.5.2 Bus Access of the Status Register

-- 1. For any read from the TPM_STS_x. register, the TPM SHALL assert zero or more wait states (either an LPC Bus Long Wait Sync or SPI wait cycles) until all fields in the register, except TPM_STS_x.dataAvail and TPM_STS_x.Expect, contain a valid logical level (i.e., 0 or 1) which represents their true state/value. - 2.
-For the register fields TPM_STS_x.dataAvail and TPM_STS_x.Expect, which will contain a valid logical level only when TPM_STS_x.stsValid=1, the TPM SHALL not return with TPM_STS_x.stsValid=1 in response to a read if either TPM_STS_x.dataAvail (while reading results) or TPM_STS_x.Expect (while sending a command) contains an invalid logical level, respectively. - 3.
-The TPM SHALL implement the Status Register as documented in Section 5.5.2.5 Status Register.
+- 1. For any read from the TPM_STS_x register, the TPM SHALL assert zero or more wait states (either an LPC Bus Long Wait Sync or SPI wait cycles) until all fields in the register, except TPM_STS_x.dataAvail and TPM_STS_x.Expect, contain a valid logical level (i.e., 0 or 1) which represents their true state/value. - 2.
+The register fields TPM_STS_x.dataAvail and TPM_STS_x.Expect will contain a valid logical level only when TPM_STS_x.stsValid=1. - 3.
+A read of TPM_STS_x.stsValid SHALL not return 1, if TPM_STS_x.dataAvail (while reading results) or TPM_STS_x.Expect (while sending a command) contains an invalid logical level, respectively. - 4.
+The TPM SHALL implement the Status Register as documented in Section 6.5.2.5 Status Register.